National Human Trafficking Awareness Day Skip to main content

 In a statement, then-senator Barack Obama said, “Human trafficking is an atrocity and we must do everything we can to enforce the law and to raise awareness to prevent it.
 This resolution will bring national attention to the victims of modern slavery in sweatshops and other forced labor enterprises throughout the nation.”

-The resolution marked a growing movement in the United States towards understanding and combating human trafficking.
+The resolution marked a growing movement in the United States toward understanding and combating human trafficking.
 This followed the Trafficking Victims Protection Act, which was initially passed in 2000.

-If you want to get involved on National Human Trafficking Awareness Day, here are some practical ideas for joining awareness and prevention efforts.
+If you want to get involved on National Human Trafficking Awareness Day, here are four practical ideas for being part of awareness and prevention efforts.

 The first step to spreading awareness effectively is educating yourself.
-Knowing the signs and characteristics of trafficking will give you the ability to be more aware in your own community, and to spread that awareness to your network.
+Knowing the signs and characteristics of trafficking will give you the ability to be more aware in your community and to spread that awareness to your network.

 One way to do this is through TraffickWatch, a totally free two-module course that will give you essential information about trafficking.
 Enroll and complete the course in less than an hour.

 Join the Department of Homeland Security’s #WearBlueDay campaign by wearing blue and using the hashtag.
-Think about what human trafficking facts you’d like to share with your coworkers, friends, and family as conversations arise.
+Consider what human trafficking facts you’d like to share with your coworkers, friends, and family as conversations arise.

-You can also invite your friends or your workplace to join you.
+You can also invite your friends or your workplace to join you in wearing blue.

 If you want to stay up-to-date on news from the fight against human trafficking, you can get updates on The Exodus Road’s anti-trafficking efforts right to your phone.
-Sign up by texting RESCUE to (727) 273-7283.
+Sign up by visiting theexodusroad.com/sms.

-No matter how many followers or friends you have on social media, you have influence.
-Social media posts about human trafficking can go a long way toward raising awareness that could save lives.
+You have influence, no matter how many followers or friends you have on social media.
+Posts about human trafficking can go a long way toward raising awareness that could save lives.

 Consider posting resources, such as the National Human Trafficking Hotline: (888) 373-7888.